Jim McMahon (politician): Local government

 McMahon was first elected as a Member of Oldham Metropolitan Borough Council for Failsworth East in a by-election on 20 November 2003.
 He held various posts on Oldham Council before becoming the council's Labour group leader in 2008 after the Liberal Democrats won control of the authority.
 At the 2011 local elections, Labour re-gained control of the council and McMahon became its leader.
 As council leader McMahon sat as one of the 11 members of the Greater Manchester Combined Authority with responsibility for transport.

 McMahon was the inaugural chairman of the Co-operative Council Innovation Network and served as the Labour leader of the Local Government Association.
 McMahon was named the 6th most influential person in local government by The Local Government Chronicle ahead of senior government ministers.

 In August 2014, McMahon was elected to represent Labour councillors on the party's National Executive Committee (NEC).

 In the 2015 Labour leadership election, McMahon was reported to have supported Liz Kendall's leadership bid.
-Kendall finished in last place out of the four candidates (Jeremy Corbyn won, followed next by Andy Burnham and Yvette Cooper), receiving less than 5% of the vote.

 In 2016, McMahon stood down as council leader and was replaced by his Deputy, Jean Stretton.
 He resigned his council seat in 2017, triggering a by-election on 16 February 2017.

 Parliament

 McMahon won the selection to be Labour Party candidate at the 2015 Oldham West and Royton by-election following the death of incumbent Michael Meacher.
 At the by-election held on 3 December 2015, McMahon was elected Member of Parliament for Oldham West and Royton, with 62% of the vote – an increase of seven percentage points since the 2015 general election.
 At the by-election McMahon represented just the Labour Party rather than his later Labour and Co-operative Party affiliation.

-He served as Parliamentary Private Secretary to the Deputy Leader of the Labour Party until being appointed to serve as Shadow Minister for Local Government and Devolution.
-He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
+He served as parliamentary private secretary to the Deputy Leader of the Labour Party until being appointed to serve as Shadow Minister for Local Government and Devolution.
+He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

-After Keir Starmer's election as Leader of the Labour Party, McMahon was appointed Shadow Secretary of State for Transport.
-On 29 November 2021 he was reshuffled to the role of shadow secretary of state for environment, food and rural affairs.
+Following Keir Starmer's election as Leader of the Labour Party, McMahon was appointed Shadow Secretary of State for Transport.
+On 29 November 2021, he was reshuffled to the role of Shadow Secretary of State for Environment, Food and Rural Affairs.
+He has sat on Labour's National Executive Committee on behalf of the shadow frontbench.
+He resigned his post on 4 September 2023 ahead of that day's shadow cabinet reshuffle, citing ill health, but returned to the frontbench as Shadow Minister for English Devolution and Local Government in November 2023, replacing Sarah Owen as Shadow Minister for Local Government and Paula Barker as Shadow Minister for Devolution, both of whom resigned from the frontbench after defying the whip to vote for an SNP motion calling for a ceasefire in Gaza.